 Questions about feeding and medical, social, and family history

 Laboratory tests if needed

-Doctors consider a diagnosis of failure to thrive when a child's weight or weight gain is well below what it should be when compared with past measurements or standard height-weight charts ( see Weight and Length Charts for Infants from Birth to 24 Months of Age Weight and Length Charts for Infants from Birth to 24 Months of Age ).
+Doctors consider a diagnosis of failure to thrive when a child's weight or weight gain is well below what it should be when compared with past measurements or standard height-weight charts (see Physical Growth of Infants and Children Physical Growth of Infants and Children Physical growth refers to an increase in body size (length or height and weight) and in the size of organs.
+From birth to about age 1 or 2 years, children grow rapidly.
+After this rapid infant... read more ).
 If failure to thrive affects an infant's weight severely enough, height and head (brain) growth rates are also affected.

 To determine why a child may be failing to thrive, doctors ask parents specific questions about